 In John’s Gospel what Jesus says and does are continuing signs revealing God through his Son.

-“Your son will live,” Jesus tells the government official from Capernaum, who in today’s reading has come from Galilee to plead for his son who is near death.
-God wants life for us and so Jesus tells the official “your son will live,” and the deadly fever leaves him, even though he is far away.
+“Your son will live,” Jesus tells the government official from Capernaum, who in today’s reading comes to Cana in Galilee where Jesus is staying to plead for his son near death.

 God is not heartless before the mystery of death, our story says.
-He’s not less loving than the father from Galilee pleading for his son.
+He’s not less loving than the father from Galilee, the official who pleads for his son.
 The Father of Jesus, our Father, never wavers; he brings life to the world through his own Son.